A Sermon on Romans 3:27-31Read more

 Merely knowing the truth will not save anyone.
-The Jews are a vivid example of this desperate condition.
-So often they prided themselves as God’s chosen people and thus did not need Paul’s teachings.
-However, Paul shows that boasting in our works or our heritage will do nothing in terms of one’s salvation.
-Salvation is open to all people, yet there is nothing that we actually do that merits our salvation; it is truly only by the work of the Lord.
-It may seem that Paul has been repeating the same statements several times in the past few chapters, and Dr. Martyn Lloyd-Jones adds that this is because the message is crucial, and because of sin, the truth does not always appear right away to those who are listening.
-Dr. Lloyd-Jones also shows that we too are guilty of boasting.
-Sometimes we may say that our faith or our works are the reason we receive salvation, but that is wrong!
-Our faith is merely the instrument by which we receive salvation, and our works are merely the outward expression of the work of the Lord.
-We should be very mindful that our faith is not only intellectual or a belief; it must be a true element of trust and committal in our lives.
+The Jews are a vivid example of this desperate condition as they often they prided themselves as God’s chosen people and thus did not need Paul’s teachings.
+However, Paul shows that boasting in works or heritage will do nothing in terms of one’s salvation.
+Salvation is open to all people, yet there is nothing that one actually does that merits salvation; it is truly only by the work of the Lord.
+It may seem that Paul has been repeating the same statements several times in the previous chapters of this epistle, and Dr. Martyn Lloyd-Jones adds that this is because the message is crucial and because of sin, the truth does not always appear right away to those who are listening.
+In this sermon on Romans 3:27–31 titled “Boasting Excluded,” Dr. Lloyd-Jones also shows that all are guilty of boasting.
+Sometimes a Christian may say that their faith or works are the reason they receive salvation, but that is wrong.
+One’s faith is merely the instrument by which they receive salvation, and their works are merely the outward expression of the work of the Lord.
+The Christian should be very mindful that their faith is not only intellectual or a belief; it must be a true element of trust and commitment in their lives.

 27Where then is boasting?
 It has been excluded.
 By what kind of law?
 Of works?
 No, but by a law of faith.
 28For we maintain that a person is justified by faith apart from works of the Law.
 29Or is God the God of Jews only?
 Is He not the God of Gentiles also?
 Yes, of Gentiles also, 30since indeed God who will justify the circumcised by faith and the uncircumcised through faith is one.

 31Do we then nullify the Law through faith?
 Far from it!
 On the contrary, we establish the Law.